tvangundy/workspace/README.md

 # Workspace

 A collection of practical implementations, automation solutions, and infrastructure projects.
-This workspace provides both **deployment recipes** (step-by-step guides to build your own) and **working examples** (reference implementations you can compare against) for infrastructure deployments.
+This workspace provides both **runbooks** (step-by-step guides to build your own) and **working examples** (reference implementations you can compare against) for infrastructure deployments.

 ## What You'll Find Here

-- **Deployment Recipes**: Step-by-step guides that walk you through building complete deployments from the ground up
+- **Runbooks**: Step-by-step guides that walk you through building complete deployments from the ground up
 - **Working Examples**: Production-ready implementations that serve as reference code and are used for regression testing
 - Real-world implementation examples
 - Infrastructure automation solutions